danmindru/angular-boilerplate-study/README.md

 ###Testing
 --------------------------
-To strictly run all tests (no build, etc) run
+To strictly run all tests run

 ```
 grunt test
 ```
+*Note: this won't build or compile, but just run all unit and end to end tests*

 ####Unit